 Overgrown thorny bush now completely blocks the path.

-Sent to Northamptonshire County Council less than a minute later. ref: 2248737.
+Sent to Northamptonshire Highways less than a minute later. ref: 2248737.

 This has been overgrown for a long time but I'm reporting it now because it can no longer be 'dodged' now the only way around is to walk into the road or get really good at limbo!
 To make matters worse, it's a thorny bush so in the dark, if you didn't know it was there you'd get a face full of spiky bush!
 No one wants that.